VR-DSA/frb_rate/README.md

 # frb_rate
-Code related to FRB rates
+This repository contains some code related to calculating FRB volumetric rates.